I know what you’re thinking: So, Len, did you consider trying to find the rightful owner?

 What Do You Say, Readers?

-I’m curious to know what is the most amount of money YOU have ever found just laying there on the ground?
+I’m curious to know what is the most amount of money you have ever found?

 Do you think it’s unethical to keep a loose hundred-dollar bill if you found it at the corner of Main and Elm street and decide not to turn it in to the authorities?
 If so, would you also turn in a loose one-dollar bill to the authorities as well?